graphery/graphane-doc/src/guide/svg/14-Manage-elements.md

 To understand how Graphane library hand the SVG DOM, we will cover an existing SVG and manage the elements easily with its specific methods.
-You can use `document.querySelector()` with an `id` or other CSS selectors for getting the element and pass this to the `gySVG()` constructor.
+You can use `document.querySelector()` with an `id` or other CSS selectors for getting the element and pass this to the `$.svg` constructor.

 This is the example SVG: